Skip to content Skip to footer

 Hair Loss in Women

 Hair loss in women, though less discussed, is also quite common.
 Unlike men, women usually experience more diffuse thinning rather than a receding hairline or bald patches.
-Here are the key causes of hair loss in women:

 • Hormonal Imbalance